spottradingllc/Spot-Graphite/README.md

 ### Spot-Graphite Module

-We use this module to send logon information from Windows servers to our Graphite server (https://github.com/spottradingllc/get-logins-to-graphite) so we can use that information in Unused Servers module (https://github.com/spottradingllc/unused-servers).
+We use this module to send [logon information]((https://github.com/spottradingllc/get-logins-to-graphite) from Windows servers to our Graphite server so we can use that information in [UnusedServers PowerShell module](https://github.com/spottradingllc/unused-servers).

 ### Installation